SJXer/Large-Model-Evaluation/README.md

 # Large-Model-Evaluation
-The purpose of this project is to sort out various methods for testing and evaluating large models in different fields.
+The purpose of this project is to sort out various methods for testing and evaluating Large Language Models(LLMs) in different fields.